hubot-archive/hubot-auth/README.md

     msg.send 'Command done!'
 ```
 ```
-user1>> hubot user2 has some-role role
+user2>> hubot some command
-hubot>> OK, user2 has the some-role role. user2>> hubot some command
+hubot>> Access Denied.
+You need role some-role to perform this action. user1>> hubot user2 has some-role role hubot>> OK, user2 has the some-role role. user2>> hubot some command